 Published at Wednesday, November 29th 2017, 01:49:00 AM by Tzufit Adva.
 Light.
 Instead of or in addition to sconces hidden lights can add a general glow that bounces off the wall and into the room in an even subtler and more diffuse way.
 Cove lights are built into niches that hide the light source (often a plain LED strip) but hidden lights can also be obscured by medicine cabinets shelving or storage units.

-Published at Thursday, November 16th 2017, 15:38:34 PM by Yessica Pepita.
+Published at Tuesday, November 28th 2017, 01:48:52 AM by Stasya Alla.
 Light.
 All-around lighting includes general lighting and natural light.
 You want to ensure that at any time of day there is enough light for everyone to effectively use the space without incident and that any dark areas are minimized.

 Published at Monday, November 27th 2017, 01:48:46 AM by Flora Nicole.
 Light.
 A perfectly lit room has three basic layers: overhead lighting task lighting and accent lighting.
 This bedroom pulls all those together — the chandelier for overhead bedside reading lamps as task lighting and accent lights above the headboard and artwork.

 Published at Saturday, November 25th 2017, 01:48:38 AM by Aoi Sakura.
 Light.
 However a grid of pot lights is not all you need for a balanced light scheme.
 Notice that this space also includes a pendant sconces and art lamps (more on those later) as well as a full wall of windows.
 Including at least three layers of light from different categories and in different locations eliminates strong shadows and adds a sense of sparkle that allows all the other furnishings to look their best.